pkgxdev/pkgx/README.md

 Delete everything under `~/.tea`.
 Job done.

-> Well.
-Strictly there’s an (automatically deactivated) one-liner in your
+> Strictly speaking, there's also an (automatically silenced) one-liner in your
-> shell’s configuration file you may want to remove (eg `~/.zshrc`).
+> shell’s configuration file (eg. `~/.zshrc`) you may want to remove.

 ### I have another question

 We have further FAQs in our [wiki](https://github.com/teaxyz/cli/wiki/FAQ).
-Failing that Start a [discussion] and we’ll get back to you.
+Failing that, Start a [discussion] and we’ll get back to you.

 &nbsp;